P-G1977/Pure-Lift-Gyms/README.md

     i.
 At the top of the page there is a clean navigation bar, all describe what page the First Time Visitor will end up at clearly and easily.

     ii.
-On the "About" page the First Time Visitor can find more in-depth information about the Company, with high quality images showing the clients using the equipment and images of the type of services offered.
+On the "About" page the First Time Visitor can find more in-depth information about the company, with high quality images showing the clients using the equipment and images of the type of services offered.
 Underneath the images are clear and easily readable descriptions detailing the services offered with [Font Awesome](https://fontawesome.com/) icons helping to catch the users eye, and provide a more professional look and feel.

     iii.
 Underneath the images and descriptions in the About section there is more information describing the Company, when it was founded, and services available to the First Time Visitor.